-Unlike other Day Nursery's, The Wendy House is unique in that it can boast it's very own on-site Forest School affectionately known as 'Wendy Wood' - a place for the children to have fun, learn and explore the natural environment.
+The Wendy House fully embraces the Forest School ethos and is unique in that it can boast it's very own on-site Forest School affectionately known as 'Wendy Wood' - a place for the children to have fun, learn and explore the natural environment.

 Forest Schooling is a method of working outdoors with children, focusing on their needs and using the natural environment to promote Personal, Social and Emotional development.